hashicorp/vault/website/source/docs/config/index.html.md

   * `disable_clustering` (optional) - This controls whether clustering features
     (currently, request forwarding) are enabled.
 Setting this on a node will disable these features _when that node is the active node_.
-In 0.6.1 this is `"true"` (note the quotes) by default, but will become `"false"` by default in the next release.

 #### Backend Reference: Consul